NABARD, through its Micro Credit Innovations Department has continued its role

 As skill upgradation trainings alone have limited impact on livelihood creation among the SHG members, it was thought prudent to create sustainable livelihoods among SHG members and to attain optimum benefit out of skill upgradation.
 Thus, a new scheme titled Livelihood and Enterprise Development Programme (LEDP) was launched in December 2015.
 It envisages conduct of livelihood promotion programmes in clusters.
 There is provision for intensive training for skill building, refresher training, backward-forward linkages and handholding as well as escort supports.
 It also encompasses the complete value chain and offers end-to-end solution to SHG members.
 It is to be implemented on a project basis covering 15 to 30 SHGs in a cluster of contiguous villages where from SHG members may be selected.

 The skill upgradation training is provided in batches of 25-30 members and covers agri and allied activities as well as rural off-farm sector activities.
 LEDP will not only facilitate promotion of sustainable livelihoods but also derive full advantage from promotional assistance.
 NABARD will provide grant support for skill upgradation programmes, establishment of demonstration unit and need-based critical infrastructure.
 LEDP has been mainstreamed in May 2017.
-Cumulatively, 1,36,098 SHG members have been supported through 1284 LEDPs as on March 31, 2021 with a total grant support of ₹ 63.33 crore.
+Cumulatively, 2.67 lakh SHG members have been supported through 2149 LEDPs as on March 31, 2023 with a total grant support of ?
+106.10 crore.

 Pan India LEDP TO NABFOUNDATION

 A unique Pan India LEDP "MY PAD MY RIGHT" covering 35 districts was launched on the International Day for Rural Women i.e. 15 October 2020, through NABFOUNDATION.
 The project was launched by Smt.
-Smriti Irani, Hon’ble Minister for Women and Child Development and Textiles with Padmashri Shri.
-Arunachalam Muruganantham, who has designed the award winning low cost pad making machine and who IS the Technical Partner for the project.
+Smriti Irani, Hon’ble Minister for Women and Child Development and Textiles.
+Padmashri Shri.
+Arunachalam Muruganantham, who has designed the award winning low cost pad making machine is the Technical Partner for the project.

 Under this project, LEDP channel is used to provide livelihood opportunities to SHGs through sanitary pad making machine with the required training skills for producing and marketing the pads.
 Apart from generating livelihood for the concerned SHGs, project aims to improve the menstrual hygiene accessibility for women in rural India.
-During the year, against total project outlay of ₹ 1.99 crore, an amount of ₹ 1.54 crore has been utilized, 28 machines installed and production started in various districts.
+A total of 2038 villages have been covered under the project, with around 7,204 pads distributed free of cost.

 Revision in JLG and MEDP/ LEDP guidelines

 With a view to make enterprise and livelihood programmes more effective, MCID-NABARD updated the guidelines under MEDP and LEDP.
 The programmes now includes JLG members as participants, provision of daily stipend to participants, additional training on market linkages, e-marketing, branding and packaging, demonstration unit and issuance of Training Certificates for enabling participants to obtain Bank loan to set up enterprises.
-The grant assistance has been enhanced for MEDPs from ` 0.50 lakh to ` 1.00 lakh and in case of LEDPs, from ` 6.43 lakh to ` 8.80 lakh (Farm Sector) and from ` 4.98 lakh to ` 7.15 lakh (Off Farm Sector).
-The grant assistance for formation and nurturing of JLGs is enhanced from ` 2,000/- to ` 4,000/-.
+The grant assistance has been enhanced for MEDPs budget from Rs.1.00 lakh to Rs.1.50 lakh for MEDP.
+Further, two models under LEDP have been introduced i.e. Model I for participants upto 120 (Farm Sector) and participants upto 90 (Off Farm Sector), Model II for participants upto 60 (Farm & Off Farm Sector).
+Following is the respective increase in LEDP budgets:

 Subsequent to the announcement made by the Hon’ble Finance Minister in the Union Budget 2011-12, a scheme for promotion and financing of Women Self Help Groups (WSHGs) in association with Govt. of India is being implemented across 150 backward and Left Wing Extremism (LWE) affected districts of the country since March-April 2012.
 The scheme aims at saturating the districts with viable and self-sustainable WSHGs by involving anchor agencies who shall promote and facilitate credit linkage of these groups with Banks, provide continuous handholding support, enable their journey to livelihoods and also take the responsibility for loan repayments.
 Under the Scheme, in addition to working as an SHPI, the anchor agencies are also expected to serve as banking / business facilitator for the nodal implementing banks.

 To facilitate implementation of the Scheme, an exclusive fund viz.
-‘Women SHG Development Fund’ was set up by Dept. of Financial Services, Ministry of Finance, Govt. of India in NABARD with a stated corpus of ` 500 Crore Grant support @ ` 10,000/- per SHG to the Anchor agencies and also the cost of publicity, training and other capacity building initiatives is met out of this fund.
+‘Women SHG Development Fund’ was set up by Dept. of Financial Services, Ministry of Finance, Govt. of India in NABARD with a stated corpus of Rs 500 Crore Grant support @ Rs 10,000/- per SHG to the Anchor agencies.
+The cost of publicity, training and other capacity building initiatives is met out of this fund.

 Collaboration with other Stakeholders